KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 research.
 Fortunately, there is a relatively easy solution: The field can be reorganized around competitive leaderboards.
 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper makes up its own unique baseline, then the most effective methods can be readily identified by anyone.
+The reason this hasn't already happened are that (a) there is little incentive for anyone to enact this reorganization because it the reorganization itself generates little academic clout, and (b) it is actually in the interest of the median paper
+*author* (not viewer/reader) to not use such a leaderboard, because the median paper involves overclaiming or fake reuslts, which become impossible in the presence of a competitive leaderboard.